MobilityData/mobility-feed-api/README.md

 The Mobility Feed API service a list of open mobility data sources from across the world.
 This repository is the effort the initial effort to convert the current [The Mobility Database Catalogs](https://github.com/MobilityData/mobility-database-catalogs) in an API service.
 [More info about the Mobility Database can be found on the website](https://mobilitydatabase.org/).

+The contents of the database is available in csv format [here](https://files.mobilitydatabase.org/feeds_v2.csv).
+The schema for the csv file is available [here](docs/SpreadsheetSchemaV2.md).

 ## GBFS Feeds
 The repository also includes GBFS feeds extracted from [`systems.csv`](https://github.com/MobilityData/gbfs/blob/master/systems.csv) in the [GBFS repository](https://github.com/MobilityData/gbfs).
 However, these feeds are not being served yet.
 The supported versions of these feeds are specified in the file [api/src/scripts/gbfs_utils/gbfs_versions.py](https://github.com/MobilityData/mobility-feed-api/blob/main/api/src/scripts/gbfs_utils/gbfs_versions.py).